5 Cash Flow Tips For Retailers In October

-As I stated in last month’s cash flow post, for the next few months, revenues will increase, profits will blossom and any cash flow strain will become a distant memory.
-Indeed, most retailers will realize the bulk of their profits in the last quarter of the year.
+That's because, as I stated in last month's revenue flow post, revenues will increase for the next few months, profits will blossom, and any cash flow strain will become a distant memory.
+Even with the supply chain challenges this year, most retailers will realize most of their profits in the last quarter.

-Still, while we’re preparing for good increases over last year -if nothing else than because we have an additional two shopping days – the prudent retailer will take the opportunity to plan for the leaner months that will follow in the New Year after the party’s over.
+Still, the prudent retailer will take the opportunity to plan for the leaner months that will follow in the New Year after the party's over.

 5 Cash Flow Tips For Retailers In October